ardalis/ardalis-com-gatsby/src/pages/blog/introduction-to-masstransit-csharp-guide.md

 ## Conclusion

 In a world full of complexities, MassTransit provides a simplified approach to messaging in C#.
-It allows you to "live long and prosper," as Spock would say, by saving you time and effort in implementing robust message-based architectures.
+This article only scratches the surface of its capabilities - a hello world intro if you will - but there's certainly a lot to like about MassTransit.
+Follow some of the links below to learn more.

 ## References